 The Community may need to give consideration to the sustainability of the opening and closing regime at the church.
-Currently the key is kept at a nearby residence and visitors collect it to open the church, details of they key's location can be found on the website.
+Currently the key is kept at a nearby residence and visitors collect it to open the church, details of the key's location can be found on the website and in the porch.

-CCT will need to provide a walk around guide and additional notice board signage for visitors early in 2020.
 A supply of Christmas cards and a sponsor for the Christmas Memory Tree might also help develop useful income against maintenance liability.